 Shift workers experience disruption to their circadian rhythm.
 Working during the hours that they should be sleeping and then trying to sleep when the body expects to be awake.
 Although most shift workers will have a few problems when they initially change their sleep schedule, they generally fall into a new pattern without too much of a problem.
 If you’ve been working shifts for a while and you still have trouble falling asleep and feel tired after sleeping you may have Shift Worker Sleep Disorder.
 It’s actually a recognized syndrome – SWSD, and people that have it tend to sleep around 4 hours less than other workers.

 And So To Bed…

 Sleep is so important on many levels.
-If you want to look your best, feel your best and perform at your best the importance of sleep cannot be stressed enough.
-But we all known that sometimes getting the rest that we need is not that easy.
+If you want to look your best, feel your best, and perform at your best the importance of sleep cannot be stressed enough.
+But we all know that sometimes getting the rest that we need is not that easy.

 If you feel that you aren’t getting enough sleep you need to look at the problem and figure out why.
 Then make it a priority to take action to fix that problem.